dilapitan/amia-program-beneficiaries/README.md

 The application was developed to help the users store the details of the AMIA Program beneficiaries.
 The admin can log in to the system and add a beneficiary, view or edit its details, or even delete it.

+## How to use the Application

+> _Public_ is where unauthenticated users can see and do in the application. _Admin_ is where the admin is logged in to the application with specific privileges.

+### Public Usage

+**VIEW** shallow list of beneficiaries

+- The landing page in the application displays a public list of the Bicol region and its provinces with their corresponding beneficiaries.

+**LOGIN**

+- The user can use their admin credentials to login into the application.

+### Admin Usage

+**VIEW** shallow list of beneficiaries

+- The landing page in the application displays a public list of the Bicol region and its provinces with their corresponding beneficiaries.

+**VIEW beneficiary**

+- The admin can view all the details of a selected beneficiary

+**VIEW beneficiaries**

+- The admin can view all the beneficiaries and their details in a tabular form

+**ADD beneficiary**

+- The admin can add a new beneficiary to the system

+**EDIT beneficiary**

+- The admin can edit the details of a beneficiary

+**DELETE beneficiary**

+- The admin can delete a beneficiary in the system

+**LOGOUT**

+- The authenticated user can logout of the application.

 ## What's in the App

 The application is build using Vue and Firebase.